soleblaze/openstack/README.md

-# OpenStack Installation Scripts
+# Grizzly OpenStack Installation Scripts

-These scripts are currently designed to deploy OpenStack on Ubuntu 12.04.
+These scripts are designed to deploy Grizzly OpenStack on Ubuntu 12.04.

 These scripts are heavily influenced by the Folsom and Grizzly documentation created by [mseknibilel][msknibilel].
 You can find msknibilel's Grizzly install guide [here][grizzlyguide]